 Snowshoeing is like hiking in winter, and the best part?
 Snowshoers can go where skiers and walkers can’t.

 We’ve been snowshoeing with our kids for just about as long as they’ve been alive, and now, as young adults, our kiddos still head into the snowy woods whenever they get a chance!

-Why Snowshoeing is an Awesome Winter Sport
+Why Snowshoeing with Kids is an Awesome Winter Activity

-- Bring along snacks for energy.
-Nothing seems to cure grouchy kiddos like a snack break in the woods.
+Bring along snacks for energy.
+Nothing seems to cure grouchy kiddos like a snack break in the winter woods.
 It can be as simple as a granola bar or as elaborate as a snowy picnic.

-- Recruit a friend or two.
+Recruit a friend or two.
 Outdoor excursions are so much more fun with friends — your kids will spend less time complaining and more time giggling.

 Special Equipment for Snowshoeing With Kids

 One of the best things about snowshoeing is that you need very little equipment.
 Snow boots and snowshoes will get you out the door.
 Poles are handy for really deep snow or climbing mountains.